signalfx/Metrics.NET.SignalFx/README.md

 This will allow you to see all of of your api.use metrics together or split it out by environment or by api_type.

 ##Configuring the SignalFxReporter

+**You only need to configure the SignalFxReporter once per application start.**
+If you configure multiple reports they will each send any metrics registered with Metrics.NET.
+So if you call the Metrics.Config.WithReporting(...)
+10 times, then each metric will be reported 10 times to SignalFx.

 To configure Metrics.Net to report you need to set up two things
  - Your SignalFx API token
  - The default source